exakat/exakat-docs/Reference/Rules/Security/MinusOneOnError.rst

 Minus One On Error
 ++++++++++++++++++

-  Some PHP native functions return -1 on `error <https://www.php.net/error>`_.
+  Several PHP native functions return -1 on `error <https://www.php.net/error>`_.
 They also return 1 in case of success, and 0 in case of failure.
 This leads to confusions.

 In case the native function is used as a condition without explicit comparison, PHP type cast the return value to a boolean.
 In this case, -1 and 1 are both converted to true, and the condition applies.
 This means that an `error <https://www.php.net/error>`_ situation is mistaken for a successful event.
 This analysis searches for if/then structures, ternary operators inside `while() <https://www.php.net/manual/en/control-structures.while.php>`_ / do...`while() <https://www.php.net/manual/en/control-structures.while.php>`_ loops.